 Before we can understand what we are in today's aliyah called of the Holy One to do we must, I believe, come to grips with the essence of the instructions the Holy One has given us.
 In our English Bibles we read that what we are to do is to live our lives in a proper relationship [the substance of which is discussed below] to the Holy One's 'ordinances' and His 'commandments'.
-While the terms 'ordinances' and 'commandments' are certainly possible translations of the Hebrew nouns used in the text of Torah, particularly in light of the context of those nouns in today's English I believe that when employed to attempt to translate the Sinaitic pronouncements of the Holy One to His Redeemed Community - i.e. the Torah - words like 'laws', 'ordinances', 'decrees', and 'commandments' project a grossly inaccurate picture of what the words of Torah were intended to be.
+While the terms 'ordinances' and 'commandments' are certainly possible translations of the Hebrew nouns used in the text of Torah, particularly in light of the context of those nouns in today's English, when employed to attempt to translate the Sinaitic pronouncements of the Holy One to His Redeemed Community - i.e. the Torah - words like 'laws', 'ordinances', 'decrees', and 'commandments' project a grossly inaccurate picture of what the words of Torah were intended to be.

-So while I know words like 'laws', 'commandments', and 'ordinances' are what most Christians think of first when we think of Torah, please indulge me for a few moments as I try to paint for you what I see as the Hebraic picture of what the Holy One spoke over us at Sinai.

-I don't believe Torah is about laws or commandments or ordinances that He insists we 'obey'.
-I don't believe He brought us under His Sinaitic Chuppah and called us His am segulah in order to issue a set of 'laws' or 'commandments' or 'ordinances' to us.
-I believe Torah consists instead of loving instructions and prophetic empowerments designed to propel us to our Divine Destiny and to fulfillment of our Divine Purpose as His Chosen Bride-People.
+So while 'laws', 'commandments', and 'ordinances' are what most Christians think of first when we someone mentions Torah, the Hebraic picture of what the Holy One spoke over us at Sinai is quite different.
+Torah is not a set of laws or commandments or ordinances that He insists mankind 'obey'.
+He did not bring His Beloved Am Segulah under His Sinaitic Chuppah to punish us with a set of impossible-to-keep 'laws' or 'commandments' or 'ordinances'.
+What He gave us instead is a set of loving instructions and prophetic empowerments, overflowing with Divine energy and inspiration, that He knows we need to embrace us to our Divine Destiny and to fulfillment of our Divine Purpose as His Chosen Bride-People.